Trends

 The adoption of AR in fashion is partly driven by the need for fresh experiences in an increasingly digital-first world.
 As the pandemic transformed how people shopped and interacted with clothing, AR became a powerful tool to bridge the gap between the digital and physical realms.
 Brands, especially those in streetwear, seized the opportunity to give their customers something extraordinary—experiences that defy the limitations of physical apparel alone.

-Imagine scanning a T-shirtwith your phone and watching as a digital dragon wraps itself around the garment, or attending a fashion show where models wear clothing that shimmers with virtual patterns only visible through AR glasses.
+Imagine scanning a T-shirt with your phone and watching as a digital dragon wraps itself around the garment, or attending a fashion show where models wear clothing that shimmers with virtual patterns only visible through AR glasses.
 This kind of interaction not only changes how we look at clothes but also how we interact with them.
+According to Gartner's technology research, AR is expected to become one of the most transformative technologies in retail and fashion over the next decade.

 Holographic Streetwear: Where the Physical Meets the Digital